LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 slot.
 A random intercept was also estimated for each listener.
 An inverse probit link function was used to transform button press probabilities (bounded between 0 and 1) into unbounded continuous values suitable for linear modeling.
+This model has the convenient advantage that coefficient estimates are interpretable as differences in bias and sensitivity on a d′ scale resulting from the various experimental manipulations.[@DeCarlo1998;
+@SheuEtAl2008; @McCloyLee2015]
 Full model specification is given in the supplementary material;
 the general form of this model is given in Equation @eq-mod-probit, where
 $\Phi^{-1}$ is the inverse probit link function, $Pr(Y = 1)$ is the probability